sylvainbx/rust-book-fr/FRENCH/src/ch03-03-how-functions-work.md

 In function signatures, you *must* declare the type of each parameter.
-This is a deliberate decision in Rust’s design: requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere in the code to figure out what you mean.
+This is a deliberate decision in Rust’s design: requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere in the code to figure out what type you mean.
 -->

 Dans la signature d'une fonction, vous *devez* déclarer le type de chaque paramètre.
-C'est un choix délibéré de conception de Rust : exiger l'annotation de type dans la définition d'une fonction fait en sorte que le compilateur n'a presque plus besoin que vous les utilisiez autre part pour qu'il comprenne ce que vous voulez faire.
+C'est un choix délibéré de conception de Rust : exiger l'annotation de type dans la définition d'une fonction fait en sorte que le compilateur n'a presque plus besoin que vous les utilisiez autre part pour qu'il comprenne avec quel type vous souhaitez travailler.

 <!--
 When you want a function to have multiple parameters, separate the parameter